Mvrkery/Data-Science-Bootcamp-Projects/Python-Projects/README.md

 The game also includes a scoring system: the player who wins a round gets 1 point.
 The first player to reach 3 points wins the game.

-The notebook also includes a number of exercises that you can complete to practice your Python skills.